-A power of attorney which vests your agents with powers to manage your property or financial affairs can be drafted so that it becomes effective only upon your incapacity – if you should ever experience an incapacity.
+A power of attorney gives the person you assign as your agent permission to manage your property or financial affairs and can be drafted so that it becomes effective only upon your incapacity.
 Alternatively, a financial or property power of attorney can be drafted so that it is effective immediately.
-The benefit to the “effective immediately” durable power of attorney is that there is no need for your agents to document the existence of an incapacity – with a note from your doctor, for example.
+The benefit to the “effective immediately” durable power of attorney is that there is no need for your agents to document the existence of an incapacity – such as, with a note from your doctor.
 The downside to an “effective immediately” durable power of attorney is that you may not want to give your agents authority over your affairs at the present time.

 A power of attorney for healthcare, by contrast, is never effective immediately.
-A power of attorney for healthcare can only “spring” into effectiveness upon your later incapacity.
-(Sometimes, this kind of power of attorney is called a “springing” durable power of attorney.)
+A power of attorney for healthcare can only “spring” into effectiveness upon your incapacity.
+Sometimes, this kind of power of attorney is called a “springing” durable power of attorney.

 How do I create a durable power of attorney?

 A durable power of attorney may be created at any time by a competent adult.
-It must properly convey your intent to confer authority upon your agent to make health care decisions should you become incapacitated.
-It must also be signed by you and witnessed by two individuals or a notary public.
-Alternatively, you may direct another person to sign for you in the presence of the witnesses.
-A durable power of attorney is a complex and powerful document which confers broad authority to your agent to make important decisions in the event of your incapacity.
+It must properly state your intent to give authority to your agent to make health care decisions should you become incapacitated.
+It must also be signed by you and two witnesses or a notary public.
+Alternatively, you may direct another person to sign for you in the presence of witnesses.
+A durable power of attorney is a complex and powerful document which gives broad authority to your agent to make important decisions for you if you should ever become incapacitated.

 Is there an approved form for a durable power of attorney for finances and property?

 No. There is no statutory form for a durable power of attorney for finances and property.
 The best way to obtain a valid form is to consult with a South Dakota attorney.